 pushing the envelope of automated scientific and social discoveries.

-My research has been supported by grants from NSF, AFOSR, and NIH's MIDAS Center at University of Pittsburgh, including NSF CAREER and BIG DATA awards and the AFOSR Young Investigator Award.
+My research has been supported by grants from NSF, AFOSR, and NIH, including NSF CAREER and the AFOSR Young Investigator Award.

 I received my B.E. in Electronics and Communication Engineering from the